Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Introduction

 \section{Introduction}

-With advancements in research~\cite{stellmacher_exploring_2024, li_benefits_2024, gronbaek_partially_2023} and commercial products like Apple Vision Pro and Meta Quest, mixed reality is increasingly becoming part of daily life, integrating physical and digital worlds for interactive experiences.
-A crucial aspect of this integration is how to incorporate our living environment into this experience.
+With advancements in research~\cite{stellmacher_exploring_2024, kari_reality_2025,lyu_unbounded_2026} and commercial products such as Apple Vision Pro and Meta Quest, mixed reality (MR) is increasingly becoming part of daily life, empowering designers and developers to create experiences that integrate the physical and digital worlds.
+A crucial aspect of this integration is how to incorporate our living environment into the experience.
 Studies have recognized that everyday objects can be effectively utilized~\cite{sheng_interface_2006, hettiarachchi_annexing_2016, furumoto_midair_2021} as they inherently possess affordances and offer tangibility and haptic feedback~\cite{gong_affordance-based_2023}.
-However, they also have limitations—for example, their functionality depends on the availability of the objects.
-Meanwhile, mid-air gestures are a long-standing human skill~\cite{arendttorp_grab_2023, hosseini_towards_2023}.
-When integrated into digital experiences, they offer convenience and eliminate the need for carrying controllers, and therefore have been extensively explored~\cite{villarreal-narvaez_brave_2024, chaffangeon_caillet_glyph_2023, luo_emotion_2024}.
-However, they also have limitations, such as the lack of haptic feedback, which can lead to fatigue~\cite{cheema_predicting_2020} and decreased accuracy~\cite{song_hotgestures_2023}.
+However, they are also shaped by constraints; for example, their functionality depends on the physical availability of objects.
+Meanwhile, mid-air gestures represent a long-standing human capability~\cite{arendttorp_grab_2023, hosseini_towards_2023}.
+When integrated into digital experiences, they offer convenience, eliminate the need to carry controllers, and are extensively explored~\cite{villarreal-narvaez_brave_2024, chaffangeon_caillet_glyph_2023, luo_emotion_2024}.
+However, they are also characterized by constraints, such as the lack of haptic feedback, which can lead to fatigue~\cite{cheema_predicting_2020} and decreased accuracy~\cite{song_hotgestures_2023}.

-These complementary properties can be seen as design opportunities, and combining them could be beneficial~\cite{leganchuk_manual_1998, gong_affordance-based_2023}, however existing works focus on either one or the other, those touching on both (Tab.~\ref{tab:coverage}) often focus on specific use cases (e.g., pen-based interactions~\cite{aslan_pen_2018}) or particular technologies (e.g., musical simulation~\cite{nith_splitbody_2024}, electromyography~\cite{saponas_enabling_2009}), offering limited guidance that generalizes to various objects and gestures.
+Everyday object-based interactions (EOIs) and mid-air gesture interactions (MAIs) offer complementary affordances and constraints that open up rich design opportunities when integrated~\cite{gong_affordance-based_2023}.
+Prior work has explored such integrations, for example, drawing with a pen in one hand while performing mid-air gestures to switch modes~\cite{matulic_pensight_2020}.
+However, these efforts often target narrow use cases or specific technologies (e.g., pen-based interaction~\cite{aslan_pen_2018}, musical stimulation~\cite{nith_splitbody_2024}, electromyography~\cite{saponas_enabling_2009}).
+As a result, designers and developers are left with limited guidance that generalizes across diverse objects and gestures, and lack clarity on \emph{how} these modalities can be meaningfully integrated for unimanual and bimanual interaction.